LSSTDESC/BlendingToolKit/CONTRIBUTING.md

 # poetry reuses the current "btk" virtual environment from conda.
 conda install -c conda-forge poetry poetry install

+# finally activate pre-commit
+pre-commit install
 ```

-In Ubuntu/Linux, you might getaway with simply running:
+In Ubuntu/Linux, you might getaway with simply running (and avoid having to use conda):

 ```
 sudo apt-get install libfftw3-dev libeigen3-dev
 pip install --upgrade pip
 pip install poetry
 poetry install
+pre-commit install
 ```

 in your desired virtual environment.
 But I find the first method is more robust (works on a MAC too).

-3. If you encounter problems during installation with `galsim` you might not have the correct pre-requisites.
+4. If you encounter problems during installation with `galsim` you might not have the correct pre-requisites.
 Please visit this [page](https://github.com/GalSim-developers/GalSim/blob/releases/2.2/INSTALL.rst) for instructions on how to install `galsim`.
 After successfully installing `galsim` try running step 2. again.

-4. One advantage of `conda`+`poetry` is that all code developers will be working in the same environment.
-If any of the dependencies requires an update, you can simply run `poetry update` inside your local repo to automatically update and install them.
+4. If any of the dependencies requires an update, you can simply run `poetry update` inside your local repo to automatically update and install them.
+Feel free to push the changes of the `pyproject.toml` or `poetry.lock` file to the PR you are working on.

 ## Pull Requests